chaospuppy/zarf/adr/0026-schema.md

 ## Decision

 Zarf will begin having proper schema versions.
 A top level key, `apiVersion`, will be introduced to allow users to specify the schema.
 At the release of v1 the only valid user input for `apiVersion` will be v1.
-Zarf will not allow users to build using the v0 schema. `zarf package create` will fail if the user has deprecated keys or if `apiVersion` is missing and the user will be instructed to run the new `zarf dev update-schema` command. `zarf dev update-schema` will automatically migrate deprecated fields in the users `zarf.yaml` where possible.
+Zarf will not allow users to build using the v0 schema. `zarf package create` will fail if the user has deprecated keys or if `apiVersion` is missing and the user will be instructed to run the new `zarf dev migrate-schema` command. `zarf dev migrate-schema` will automatically migrate deprecated fields in the users `zarf.yaml` where possible.
 It will also add the apiVersion key and set it to v1.

 The existing go types which comprise the Zarf schema will be moved to types/alpha and will never change.
 An updated copy of these types without the deprecated fields will be created in a package types/v1 and any future schema changes will affect these objects.
 Internally, Zarf will introduce translation functions which will take the alpha schema and return the v1 schema.
 From that point on, all function signatures that have a struct that is included in the Zarf schema will change from `types.structName` to `v1.structName`.